 Garantia makes investments and deals happen and enables the accumulation of wealth.
-Our solutions help to secure financing and improve capital efficiency.
+Our solutions help our customers to promote sales, secure financing and improve capital efficiency.

 Garantia was established in 1993.
 It is a private non-life insurance company specialising in guaranty insurance.
-The company is domiciled in Helsinki and its business practices are supervised by the Finnish Financial Supervisory Authority.
+The company is domiciled in Helsinki and its business practices are supervised by the Finnish Financial Supervisory.
 Garantia's product selection includes corporate guaranties, commercial bonds, investment guaranties, residual value guaranties and residential mortgage guaranties that are offered to consumers via partners.
-Based on agreements made with pension insurance companies, Garantia is also responsible for public quotation of employees' pension insurance (TyEL) interest rates according to calculation bases approved by the Ministry of Social Affairs and Health.
+Based on agreements made with pension insurance companies Garantia is also responsible for calculation of employees' pension insurance (TyEL) interest rates according to calculation bases approved by the Ministry of Social Affairs and Health.

 Garantia is a wholly-owned subsidiary of Taaleri Plc and part of the Taaleri Group.
-Taaleri provides wealth management and financing services to institutional investors, companies and private individuals.
-The parent company Taaleri Plc's share is listed on NASDAQ OMX Helsinki.
-The operations of Taaleri are supervised by the Finnish Financial Supervisory Authority.
+Taaleri is a financial group whose parent company Taaleri Plc is listed on Nasdaq Helsinki's main market.
+The Taaleri Group comprises three business areas: Wealth Management, Financing and Energy.
+Taaleri provides services to institutional investors, companies and private individuals.
+Taaleri's operations are supervised by the Finnish Financial Supervisory Authority.